vinceimbat/vinceimbat/content/craig mod.md

 tags:
   - thoughts
   - seedlings
-sr-due: 2024-11-15
+sr-due: 2024-12-15
-sr-interval: 3
+sr-interval: 26
-sr-ease: 253
+sr-ease: 273
 ---
 Craig Mod is a writer and photographer from Japan.
 He blogs at craigmod.com.
-He’s like a modern-day [[henry david thoreau]] who walks and writes, except he’s not too particular with philosophy and is more interested in culture, literature, and story-telling.
-That is why he talked to other people, unlike Thoreau or [[annie dillard]] who engaged more with [[nature]] and, thus, talked more to themselves.
-(Note: How much should I talk to people I meet on my walks?)
+He’s like a modern-day [[henry david thoreau|Thoreau]] who walks and writes, except he’s not too particular with philosophy and is more interested in culture, literature, and story-telling.
+That is why he talked to other people, unlike Thoreau or [[annie dillard|Annie Dillard]] who engaged more with [[nature]] and, thus, talked more to themselves.

 What I think I can steal from his process is how he organizes long-walks and create publishable artifacts from those walks.